dnx04/cv/cv.typ

   location: [Viettel Group, Hanoi, Vietnam],
   description: list(
     [*Phase 1:* _Techniques and Attack Chains in Linux System Pentesting_, produced a 37-page report on the progress to achieve root privileges on _Skyfall_ and _Corporate_ -- 2 active Insane Linux targets on HackTheBox.
-This mini-project is ranked *Top 1* in Cyber Security track and I was _selected as an ambassador_ among 9 tracks.], [*Phase 2:* Implementing an External Attack Surface Management System for VCS Red Team Service.
-I worked on improving the overall recon accuracy and speed, and optimized VCS Red Team workflow.
-The final presentation of the project won me the *3rd prize* in the final of Viettel Digital Talent 2024.],
+This mini-project is ranked *Top 1* in Cyber Security track and I was _selected as an ambassador_ among 9 tracks.], [*Phase 2:* Implementing an External Attack Surface Management System for Red Team.
+I worked on improving the overall recon accuracy and speed, and optimized the workflow.
+The final presentation of the project won me the *3rd prize* in the Finals.],

   ),
 )